arangodb/docs/3.9/data-modeling-naming-conventions-database-names.md

 enabled they will remain permanently enabled so that existing databases with extended names remain accessible.

-In a cluster, it is also required to set the value of the startup option consistently on all Coordinators and DB-Servers.
+Please be aware that dumps containing extended database names cannot be restored into older versions that only support the traditional naming convention.
+In a cluster setup, it is required to use the same database naming convention for all coordinators and DB servers of the cluster.
+Otherwise the startup will be refused.
+In DC2DC setups it is also required to use the same database naming convention for both datacenters to avoid incompatibilities.
 {% endhint %}